thao-ng11/fastfit/diaries/drew.md

 ### 9.6
 Experimented with the react chart library I wanted to use.
 It did not come quickly and after some help from a SEIR, I've decided to explore a different library - one with better documentation.
 I think I was looking at an outdated library that was once popular before a successor came about.
 I had my Careers 1:1 meeting in the middle of module time, so I didn't get as much done on it.
 I'm also behind/slow to understand the data structures explorations so I'll be spending a little more time on that tonight.

+## Mod 3, Week 5

+### 9.12
+I was able to get data points to render on the chartjs.
+I'm finishing my unit test this afternoon.